audioxide/data/data/posts/20200601-funnyfarm-vii.md

 ‘The big chap?’
 Thenmayne smiled rather more darkly than at any point previously.
 ‘He’ll be in there for a few hours yet, mark my words.
 Don’t worry about him.
 I’ll see he gets back to your hotel.
 Now madame, here is your loyalty card.
 After eight orders you get a ninth half price.
 They’re accepted at all our stores.’

-Gould examined here ornately printed piece of paper.
+Gould examined her ornately printed piece of paper.
 The stamp was a little caricature of Thenmayne’s face.

 ‘How many stores are there?’ she said.